Purine: Biochemistry

 In order to perform these essential cellular processes, both purines and pyrimidines are needed by the cell, and in similar quantities.
 Both purine and pyrimidine are self-inhibiting and activating.
 When purines are formed, they inhibit the enzymes required for more purine formation.
 This self-inhibition occurs as they also activate the enzymes needed for pyrimidine formation.
-Pyrimidine simultaneously self-inhibits and activates purine in similar manner.
+Pyrimidine simultaneously self-inhibits and activates purine in a similar manner.
 Because of this, there is nearly an equal amount of both substances in the cell at all times.

 Properties

 Purine is both a very weak acid (pKa 8.93) and an even weaker base (pKa 2.39).
-If dissolved in pure water, the pH is half way between these two pKa values.

 Purine is aromatic, having four tautomers each with a hydrogen bonded to a different one of the four nitrogen atoms.
 These are identified as 1-H, 3-H, 7-H, and 9-H (see image of numbered ring).
 The common crystalline form favours the 7-H tautomer, while in polar solvents both the 9-H and 7-H tautomers predominate.
 Substituents to the rings and interactions with other molecules can shift the equilibrium of these tautomers.

 Notable purines

 There are many naturally occurring purines.
-They include the nucleobases adenine (2) and guanine (3).
+They include the nucleotide bases adenine and guanine.
 In DNA, these bases form hydrogen bonds with their complementary pyrimidines, thymine and cytosine, respectively.
 This is called complementary base pairing.
 In RNA, the complement of adenine is uracil instead of thymine.

 Other notable purines are hypoxanthine, xanthine, theophylline, theobromine, caffeine, uric acid and isoguanine.